3122066G/ATUA2026_Exercise/README.md

-Assignments for Advenced Tools for Urban Analytics.
+Assignments for Advanced Tools for Urban Analytics.